-Department of Health reminds people to steer clear of the world's most deadly mushroom - the Death Cap (Amanita Phalloides).
+Department of Health & Human Services reminds people to steer clear of the world's most deadly mushroom - the Death Cap (Amanita Phalloides).
 All parts of this mushroom are poisonous, and eating just one mushroom can be fatal.
 Cooking or peeling does not inactivate the toxin.

 The Death Cap mushrooms that caused two deaths in January 2012 grow in Victoria.
 They are mainly restricted to within Melbourne's central business district where they grow on the roots of oak trees.